 Is inefficiency a spiritual problem?
 Or contrarily, is efficiency a sign of hastiness and impatience, hence a kind of spiritual deficiency?
 The answer to the questions above depends on which culture you are coming from.
 We operate according to our respective culture or worldview.
-Those who are raised in a modernist culture where efficiency is highly valued often think that ministry in church must be as efficient or even more efficient that works done “in the world.”
-Some experience God through their serving in church or when they “feel” that the church is progressing with a good momentum.
-Others are … Continue reading Efficiency and Spirituality in the Church
+Those who are raised in a modernist culture where efficiency is … Continue reading Efficiency and Spirituality in the Church

-Some time ago I shared an infograph on my instagram and received some positive responses.
+Some time ago I shared an infograph on my instagram (I shared it from somewhere.
+I lost track of the source.
+Please let me know if you own the image) and received some positive responses.
 I feel that I might as well outline my other concerns with the church today.
-Yes we are in a consumerist culture and this needs to be accepted.
-No amount of attacks towards consumerism is going to yield more disciples.
-Worse, most of our approaches of merely condemning the present cultures only distance the church from the ‘normal’ people around us.
-Accepting the reality of consumerist culture helps us to realistically assess the situation and prayerfully seek God’s way of engaging with the people in … Continue reading Consumerist Church vs Missional Church
+Yes we are in a … Continue reading Consumerist Church vs Missional Church

 There is a postmodern theology.
 Although the term 'postmodern' might be overused, it still mean something.
 Modernity has passed.
 Not all elements of modernism has left us, just as not all of Medieval left Enlightenment Europe, or tribal/traditional culture left the developed Asian countries of today.
 Yet, postmodernity has arrived.
-Whenever the overarching, over-confident meta-narrative of the Enlightenment project is in doubt, modernism fades and postmodernity arises.
-It is in politics, society and arts.
-There is a certain ‘postmodern’ culture which defines its own meanings and symbols.
-The very reactions towards the failed Enlightenment confidence, coupled with a world dominated … Continue reading Theology in the 21st Century
+Whenever the overarching, over-confident meta-narrative … Continue reading Theology in the 21st Century

 I have posted some pieces about inculturation earlier and the posts have been receiving on average 3 views per day ever since.
 I am currently writing a paper on 'redefining inculturation', attempting to propose a more comprehensive definition for inculturation.
 My previous posts were mainly a combination of thoughts and theology from the Roman Catholic … Continue reading Inculturation Explained (con’t)

 East Meets West: An Infographic Portrait by Yang Liu Click to find a series of infographics designed by Yang LIU, a Chinese living in Germany.
-Question to ponder: If these are cultural outlook what would be the underlying worldview, beliefs … Continue reading East Meets West: An Infographic Portrait by Yang Liu
+Question to ponder: If these are cultural outlook what would be the underlying worldview, beliefs and values which cause these?

 I have been using Microsoft Word as my standard essay and dissertation writing tool.
 Recently I came across Scrivener, a writing tool for Mac OS and Windows which also includes many project management functions.
 It enables me to drag and drop sections of my writings whenever I need to reorganise the structure.
-It also allows links within the application which connect me to articles or resources which I refer to.
-The best about Scrivener to me is the way it allows me to focus on a section of a long writing, while enabling me to jump from section to section … Continue reading Recommended Writing Tools for Thesis/Dissertation
+It also allows … Continue reading Recommended Writing Tools for Thesis/Dissertation

-Tom Wirght talks about the gospel.
+http://www.youtube.com/watch?v=ICHovRHJAYY Tom Wirght talks about the gospel.
 I have doing some research on inculturation.
-One of the main confusions people have - be they Roman Catholics or Protestants - is whether the 'gospel' interacts with 'culture' or actually the church, the … Continue reading What is the Gospel?
+One of the main confusions people have - be they Roman Catholics or Protestants - is whether the 'gospel' interacts with 'culture' or actually the church, the Christian faith or Christ Himself does so.
+Of course I have my own conclusion … Continue reading What is the Gospel?